If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 The small town of Chagrin Falls looks like something straight out of a Hallmark Christmas movie during the holiday season.
 Triangle Park in the middle of the town gets decked out with a live Christmas tree, giant red bows, and thousands of feet of garland.

-And nearby, the boardwalk and steps leading down to the viewing platform of the Chagrin Falls waterfall also gets festive with garland, bows, and twinkle lights.
+And nearby, the boardwalk and steps leading down to the viewing platform of the Chagrin Falls waterfall also get festive with garland, bows, and twinkle lights.

 You’ll also find decorated Christmas trees and more garland at Riverside Park, along with several beautiful lighted window displays in the shops along Main Street.

-In 2022, Chagrin Falls is doing two days of family-friendly fun called Deck the Falls, which will feature photo ops with Santa, music, games, hot cocoa and more.
-This is happening on December 10th and 17th.
+In 2025, Chagrin Falls is doing two days of family-friendly fun called Deck the Falls, which will feature photo ops with Santa, music, games, hot cocoa, and more.
+This is happening on December 6th and 13th.

 3. Medina Hometown Holidays

-The city’s Candlelight Walk is back this year, too, being held November 18-22, 2022.
-This event kicks of the holiday season each year in Medina.
+The city’s Candlelight Walk is back this year, too, being held November 21-23, 2025.
+This event kicks off the holiday season each year in Medina.

 Private home displays